Skip to content

 Starting an investment company?

 You have a million decisions to make.
-Choosing name is just one, but you also need to select a system.
+Choosing name is just one, and you also need to select a system.

 Limina cover all your needs and scales from a simple initial setup (from $100m AuM upwards) to global use cases with many portfolio managers, offices and portfolios ($10bn+).